 Where you want to be?

 Based on your self-evaluation, your key interests, attributes, skills and experience, you can now start to formulate ideas on the type of roles/industries that you’d like to work in.
-Start by brainstorming as many ideas that come to mind.
-Eventually narrow these down by process of elimination.
+Start by brainstorming all the ideas that come to mind.
+Eventually narrow these down by process of elimination based on a realistic look at your interests, skills and experience.
 Reflect on your skill set now as this will be an important indicator to help decide what direction you should go in.

 How are you going to get there?